runodp/dagster-odp/docs/tutorials/chess_part_1.md

 # Chess Data Analysis Tutorial (Advanced) - Part 1: Initial Setup and Data Load

-In this advanced tutorial, we'll construct a data pipeline using Dagster ODP to analyze chess game data from chess.com.
+In this advanced tutorial, we'll construct a data pipeline using dagster-odp to analyze chess game data from chess.com.
 Our pipeline will leverage several powerful tools in the modern data stack:

 - DLT for efficient data ingestion
 - DuckDB for high-performance storage and processing